Fair Warning Excerpt

 “You seem kind of old for her.
 For Tina.”

-“She was an attractive woman and older than she looked.
-I think she said she was forty-two when I met her that night.”
+“She was an attractive woman and older than she looked or claimed to be.
+She told me she was thirty-nine when I met her that night.”

 “But that’s the point, right?
 She was older than she looked.
 You, a guy in your fifties, moving in on a lady you thought was in her thirties.
 Kind of creepy, you ask me.”